jxmot/github-feeds/README.md

 And it may be possible that not all of them are desired in the rendered repository list.

 Before the requested repository data is returned to the client it will be passed through `gfapi/filter.php:filterRepos()`.
-That function will look for a file named `gfapi/filter.json`, if it is found it contents will be used to determine which reposotories are desired.
+That function will look for a file named `gfapi/filter.json`, if it is found it contents will be used to determine which repositories are desired.

 `gfapi/example_filter.json`: